adammalhafizh/adammalhafizh/README.md

 My name is Muhammad Adam Alhafizh - Data Enthusiast | Data Analyst / Engineer
 =======================================
-*Hi 👋

------------------------------------------
+**Hi 👋**

-Driven by a deep passion for data, I specialize in SQL (PostgreSQL, MySQL) and Python (Pandas, NumPy) for data processing, ETL pipelines, and database management.
+I'm Adam, a Data Analyst/Engineer.
+I am Driven by a deep passion for data, I specialize in SQL (PostgreSQL, MySQL) and Python (Pandas, NumPy) for data processing, ETL pipelines, and database management.
 With hands-on experience in data warehousing, data modeling, and SQL query optimization, I focus on improving efficiency and performance.
 I excel in data visualization and reporting, transforming complex datasets into valuable business insights.
 Constantly learning and adapting to new technologies, I thrive in solving analytical challenges and leveraging data to drive informed decision-making.
 Open to opportunities in Data Analytics, Data Engineering, and related fields. 🚀
+-----------------------------------------

 *   🌍  I'm based in Jakarta, Indonesia
 *   ✉️  You can contact me at [adamalhafizh23@gmail.com](mailto:adamalhafizh23@gmail.com)### Skills